Vigilante Shit: Composition and lyrics

-"Vigilante Shit" is a dark pop and trip hop tune produced by Swift and Antonoff; it is the only track from the standard version of Midnights that Swift wrote alone.
-At two minutes and 44 seconds, it is the shortest track on the album's standard edition.
-The song is set in the key of A minor with a moderately slow tempo of 80 beats per minute.
+Swift wrote "Vigilante Shit" alone and produced it with Antonoff.
+At 2 minutes and 44 seconds, it is the shortest track on the album's standard edition.
+"Vigilante Shit" is a dark pop and trip hop track.
+The song is written in the key of A minor with a tempo of 80 beats per minute.
 Swift's vocals span from F_{3} to A_{4}.
-The minimalist production is built on a trap beat consisting of pulsing snare drums and light bass and electronic tones.
-It incorporates swirling synths and elements of industrial and hip hop.
-Writing for The Independent, Helen Brown described "Vigilante Shit" as a noirish rap, while The New York Times Jon Caramanica called it an "electro-cabaret exhale."
-USA Todays Melissa Ruggieri said that the song's "minor chords and theatrical chorus provide the noir ambiance".
+The minimalist production is built on a trap beat consisting of pulsing snare drums, light bass, and electronic tones.
+It incorporates swirling synths and elements of industrial and hip-hop.
+Writing for The Independent, Helen Brown described "Vigilante Shit" as a noirish rap.
+Meanwhile, The New York Times Jon Caramanica called it an "electro-cabaret exhale".
+USA Todays Melissa Ruggieri said that the song's minor chords and "theatrical chorus" contribute to a "noir ambiance".
 Other critics compared the moody production to that of Lorde's Pure Heroine (2013)' and Billie Eilish's When We All Fall Asleep, Where Do We Go?
 (2019).'